nicola-lunghi/PySwitch/README.md

 - After creating your config in the Emulator, download it (see Save -> Download (ZIP)).
 - Mount your controller as USB drive (see Installation process), and put the files downloaded in the root folder of it (overwrite existing files).

+**NOTE**: If you want to run PySwitch in parallel with the original PaintAudio firmware, see below chapter "Multi-Boot"

 ## Configuration

 If you do not want to program your configuration yourself in Python (as described later) which offers any needed degree of freedom, you can also use the new [**PySwitch Emulator**](https://pyswitch.tunetown.de) to graphically create and test your patch easily: